Karimhazem1/TechEdu/README.md

 ###

-<p align="left">About<br>TechEdu is an online education platform designed to facilitate learning and teaching across a variety of disciplines.
+<p align="left"><br>TechEdu is an online education platform designed to facilitate learning and teaching across a variety of disciplines.
 The platform aims to bridge the gap between educators and learners by providing a comprehensive suite of tools and resources.</p>

 ###